luluzhou1/alinush.github.io/_includes/refs.md

 [^BLOR22e]: **Publicly verifiable anonymous tokens with private metadata bit**, by Fabrice Benhamouda and Tancrède Lepoint and Michele Orrù and Mariana Raykova, *in Cryptology ePrint Archive, Report 2022/004*, 2022, [[URL]](https://ia.cr/2022/004)

 [^BLR93]: **Self-testing/correcting with applications to numerical problems**, by Manuel Blum and Michael Luby and Ronitt Rubinfeld, *in Journal of Computer and System Sciences*, 1993, [[URL]](http://www.sciencedirect.com/science/article/pii/002200009390044W)

+[^BLS01]: **Short Signatures from the Weil Pairing**, by Boneh, Dan and Lynn, Ben and Shacham, Hovav, *in Advances in Cryptology --- ASIACRYPT 2001*, 2001

 [^BLS02e]: **Constructing Elliptic Curves with Prescribed Embedding Degrees**, by Paulo S.  L.  M.  Barreto and Ben Lynn and Michael Scott, *in Cryptology ePrint Archive, Paper 2002/088*, 2002, [[URL]](https://eprint.iacr.org/2002/088)